SEND & Local Offer

 - Educational Psychologists

-At this stage an Individual Education Plan (IEP) will be put in place, with three or four key short-term targets and strategies to aid their learning.
-The IEP will be monitored to check your child’s progress against these targets.
+At this stage a Pupil Passport will be put in place, with three or four key short-term targets and strategies to aid their learning.
+The Pupil Passport will be monitored to check your child’s progress against these targets.

 Transition to high school

 Transition to high school can be a difficult time for both our pupils and their families.
 For this reason, we work closely with our partner high schools and support transition through: